--AirBorn Electronics-- US SITE · AUS SITE

 Can I use Printscreen?

 I don't think Printscreen works too well with any graphics DOS apps under XP.
-Printscreen does work under Win98 with Autotrax using the VGA640.DRV driver.
+Printscreen does work well with Autotrax running inside DOSBox.

 NTVDM came up with a "NTVDM.EXE has encountered a problem and needs to close"